pykale/transparentML/content/01-intro/ml-transp.md

 ### Interpretability-flexibility trade-off

-In general, linear models allow for a more interpretable (but less flexible) model, while non-linear models allow for a more flexible (but less interpretable) model.
+In general, linear models allow for a more interpretable (but less flexible) model, while nonlinear models allow for a more flexible (but less interpretable) model.

 A trade-off between model flexibility and interpretability is shown in the figure below.